gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 `id.person.string`.
 Similarly the destination is a `Software` node so we will use its placeholder of `id.software.string`.

-We must also set whether an edge is directed or not, in this case it is as, only a person can create software not the other way around.
+We must also set whether an edge is directed or not, in this case it is as only a person can create software not the other way around.
 To set this we will use the `true` type, but note that this is a placeholder and must still be defined in the types.json.